 Bury

 § This page gives an overview of the Bury local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bury lies north of Manchester, with a town centre known for its historic market, The Rock shopping district, and cultural attractions like Bury Art Museum.
 The East Lancashire Railway, a heritage line running through the Irwell Valley, adds to the area’s character, with Ramsbottom and Summerseat providing charming villages along the route.
 Peel Tower on Holcombe Hill overlooks the district, with wide views across Lancashire and Greater Manchester.
 Parks, rivers, and wooded valleys form part of its landscape, offering a mix of urban and rural scenery.

-The administrative boundary of Bury can be viewed on OpenStreetMap: District Boundary of Bury.
+The administrative boundary of Bury can also be viewed on OpenStreetMap: District Boundary of Bury.

 Key Facts about Bury